2025 Fall and 2026 Winter start program maps

 The courses listed below are required for your first year of study in the Communication and Digital Media Studies – Advanced Entry program:

-Semester 1 - 15 credit hours Course Course Title Fall 2023 COMM 1100U Introduction to Communication Studiesand Digital Media Studies Fall 2023 COMM 1420U Living Digitally: Social Media, Culture & Society Fall 2023 COMM 2110U Communication and Digital Media Theory: Keyworks Fall 2023 COMM 2210U Researching Communication and Digital Culture Fall 2023 FSSH Elective (2000-level or higher) Winter 2024
+Semester 1 - 15 credit hours Course Course Title Fall COMM 1100U Introduction to Communication and Digital Media Studies Fall COMM 1420U Living Digitally: Social Media, Culture & Society Fall COMM 2110U Communication and Digital Media Theory: Keyworks Fall COMM 2210U Researching Communication and Digital Culture Fall FSSH Elective (2000 - level or higher) Winter 2026

-Semester 2 - 15 credit hours Course Course Title Winter 2024 COMM 2311U The Creative Industries: Ideas, Art, Tech, Money, Power Winter 2024 COMM 2410U Social History of Communication and Media Technologies Winter 2024 COMM 2411U Governing Communication and Creativity: Policy for an era of Digital Disruption Winter 2024 COMM 3610U Strategic Communications for Influence: Rhetoric, Persuasion and Propaganda Winter 2024 FSSH Elective (2000-level or higher) *FSSH electives are any courses offered by the Faculty of Social Science and Humanities (e.g. COMM, CRMN, FPSY, INDG, LBAT, LGLS, POSC, PSYC, SSCI).
+Semester 2 - 15 credit hours Course Course Title Winter COMM 2311U The Creative Industries: Ideas, Art, Tech, Money, Power Winter COMM 2410U Social History of Communication and Media Technologies Winter COMM 2411U Governing Communication and Digital Creativity: Policy for an era of Digital Disruption Winter COMM 3610U Strategic Communications for Influence: Rhetoric, Persuasion and Propaganda Winter FSSH Elective (2000 - level or higher)* *FSSH electives are non-required courses offered by the Faculty of Social Science and Humanities with subject codes: ALSU, CRMN, FPSY, INDG, LBAT, LGLS, POSC, PSYC, SOCI, SSCI and SUST.

 Students must meet the prerequisites and other restrictions for their courses, including FSSH electives.